 You authorize Turo and our service providers, without further notice, to monitor or record telephone conversations or web chat interactions you have, or anyone acting on your behalf has, with Turo or its agents for quality control, training, or other purposes.
 You understand and agree that your communications with Turo may be overheard, monitored, or recorded.
 If you do not wish to have your call recorded, please contact us instead in writing through help.turo.com.
 If you do not wish to have your chat activity recorded or monitored, please do not use the chat function on the Services.

 Non-disparagement.
 The Parties agree that they will not take any action that will harm the reputation of the other Party, or which would reasonably be expected to lead to unwanted or unfavorable publicity to either of the other Party.

 Insurance and protection plans.
 Turo is not an insurance company and does not insure hosts or guests.
 Host and guest protection plans made available through the Services are in no way related.
-To be eligible for coverage under a protection plan, hosts and guests must comply with these Terms.
-Protection plans are available through the Services only in the United States (excluding New York), the United Kingdom, and the Canadian provinces of Alberta, British Columbia, Nova Scotia, Ontario, and Quebec.
-Protection plan details and other specifics can be found here.
+To be eligible for the benefits of a protection plan, hosts and guests must comply with these Terms.
+Protection plans are available through the Services only in the United States (excluding New York), the United Kingdom, and Canada (excluding any of the territories and the provinces of Manitoba and Saskatchewan).
 Please refer to the specific terms for guests and specific terms for hosts sections below for additional information based on the nature of your use of the Services.